. HELP Homeschool .

 Teacher: JoAnn Stombaugh

 Engineering touches every aspect of our lives.
 Join us as we explore the 5 major areas of engineering: chemical engineering, industrial engineering, mechanical engineering, electrical engineering, and civil engineering.
 The class focuses on hands-on projects that relate to each of the areas.
-Students are required to bring a laptop with a USB port weekly for the second half of the year.
-No Chromebooks.
+Previous Exploring Engineering is not required to take this class.

 This course is intended as an enrichment course.
 If you wish to turn it into elective credit you can add the suggested materials to the course at home.